 The target for this measure is the Missouri availability, determined by the 2020 census, for both demographics tracked.
-While MoDOT has surpassed the target for women employed, this recent quarter shows we are trending down for both minorities and women.
+While the Department has surpassed the target for women employed, MoDOT continues to trend down for minorities.

 This measure tracks minority and women employment in MoDOT's workforce and compares it with availability data from the Missouri 2020 Census report.